-Suicide Apartment – Exclusive, members-only social network on Tor.
+Suicide Apartment – Exclusive, members-only social network on Tor (which used to exist on the clearnet).
 The only way to become a member is to receive a voucher from an existing member.

 Tails – A popular Debian-based live operating system that many dark web users install for extra protection.
 “Tails” is an acronym for “The amnesic incognito live system.”

 Tor – An anonymity network on which many “dark web” sites are hosted.
 The name “Tor” stands for “the onion router.”
 Frequently, people who say they’re on the “deep web” are referring to Tor.
 Download it at https://torproject.org.